Skip to main content

 Table Optimizations

 In Databend, it's advisable to aim for an ideal block size of either 100MB (uncompressed) or 1,000,000 rows, with each segment consisting of 1,000 blocks.
-To maximize table optimization, it's crucial to gain a clear understanding of when and how to apply various optimization techniques, such as Segment Compaction, Block Compaction, and Purging.
+To maximize table optimization, it's crucial to gain a clear understanding of when and how to apply various optimization techniques, such as Segment Compaction and Block Compaction.

 SET enable_distributed_compact = 1;